 - An approved emergency department term as defined in 4.1.3 and a Post Graduate Prevocational Placements Program (PGPPP) term with appropriate supervision and education components.
 One term may be undertaken in PGY1 year (provided a sufficient number and spread of paediatric cases were seen) if the other is undertaken in PGY2 or later.
 A PGPPP term does not count as a standalone paediatric requirement.

-- Completion of the coursework and exam for the Sydney Child Health Program at the Westmead Children's Hospital (formerly the Westmead Diploma in Child Health) or any other RACGP Board of Censors approved course can also count as the paediatric component, as long as the doctor has also had some clinical exposure to children (for example an emergency department term or PGPPP term).
+- Completion of the coursework and exam for the Sydney Child Health Program at the Westmead Children's Hospital (formerly the Westmead Diploma in Child Health) or any other RACGP Council of Censors approved course can also count as the paediatric component, as long as the doctor has also had some clinical exposure to children (for example an emergency department term or PGPPP term).